stephanwoerner/php7-mssql/README.md

 # php7-mssql
-Use old mssql functions with php7* based on PDO ans Sybase
+Use old mssql functions with php7* based on PDO and Sybase

 You requires php7.0-sybase